Audit Years

 - Pre-Requisite(s): MSE 2110 and (MEEM 2150 or ENG 2120 or MSE 3170)

-Introductory study of polymeric materials and polymer engineering.
-Basics in polymer science including molecular characteristics, synthesis, structure and properties of polymers, with strong emphasis on thermodynamics of polymers.
-Various processing techniques and mechanical/ structural applications of polymers.
+An Introductory study of polymeric materials and polymer engineering.
+This course covers the basics of polymer science, including molecular characteristics, synthesis, structure, and properties of polymers, with a strong emphasis on the thermodynamics of polymers.
+It also explores various mechanical and structural applications of polymers, focusing on real industry-driven challenges.

 - Lec-Rec-Lab: (3-0-0)